-Snorkelers may not be drowning in the way that you think they are.
+Snorkelers may not be drowning in the way that you think.
 Rather than being submerged and inhaling water, in some cases a snorkeler’s lungs are filling with bodily fluids because of the snorkel itself.
 Are you at risk?
 Want to know more?

 "I’m an experienced snorkeler.
 It was the first time I used a full-face snorkel.
 After about 10 minutes, I couldn’t get air.
 I surfaced and lifted the mask to breathe.
 I went back to snorkeling and it happened again.
 I have never used the mask again."